 The secret to Ujjawal Dubey’s looks are using comfortable cotton jersey fabrics and again layering.
 Also the cut of the clothing should compliment your body shape.

 Outhouse floored the runway with Egyptian goddess style.
 The dresses were one tone, architectural beauties with flawlessly tailoring of the garments gave that WOW effect.

 The accessorising with stunning costume jewellery was the cherry on top.
 Whether its a kaftan cape (above, far left) or a long dress or sheer panelled, organza overcoat Outhouse takes the modern age Asian fashion accessorising to new heights.

-One of the many reasons l love the Pakistani designer, Sania Maskatiya is the combinations of beautiful patterned silk fabrics that she creates dresses and jackets from what looks like canvas artwork.
+One of the many reasons l love the Pakistani designer, Sania Maskatiya is because she combines beautiful printed silk fabrics which she creates dresses and jackets which look like canvas artwork.
 In addition, l love Sania Maskatiya for creating elegant yet practical fashion pieces you can wear casually, out with friends or with jewellery during Eid.

 It’s hard to advise you the magical secret of the Sania Makatiya’s collections as the Pakistani designer produces garments with her personal sense of style and that Sania Maskatiya ora.
-For example, when l see her collection online, l can just tell it’s Sania’s collection - not because i’ve seen it before but she has a unique fashion theme which is present through-out her fashion collections.
+For example, when l see her collection online, l can just tell it’s Sania’s collection - not because I’ve seen it before but she has a unique fashion theme which is presented through-out her fashion collections.

 If l had to give anything away, pick floral or autumn print silk dresses (leaves or bird printing.)
 In addition, l would say her secret is, creating your personal sense of style yet being modest.